Graphegon/Graphony/README.md

 ```
 ![G_karate_3.png](docs/imgs/G_karate_3.png)

-All the edges are in the karate relation, as defined in the sql
+All the edges are in the karate property, as defined in the sql
 query above:

 ```python3